15+ Beautiful Flowers That Start With B [Complete Guide]

 Blue Lace Flower: Flowers That Start With B

 Blue in the name shows its blue color, while lace describes its physical appearance.
-Blue Lace is a delicate and airy annual bloom that adds a gentle, ethereal feel to gardens and floral arrangements.
+This is a delicate and airy annual bloom that adds a gentle, ethereal feel to gardens and floral arrangements.

 It belongs to the Apiaceae family, also known as the carrot or parsley family.
 The Blue Lace Flower is about 1 to 3 feet tall, has slender stems, and is finely split.
 Its fern-like leaves provide a lacy texture to garden beds and bouquets.